 If you retire before age 65:

-If you retire before age 65, you can select one of three options for medical coverage through MIT: the MIT Traditional Health Plan, the MIT Choice Plan, or Blue Care Elect Preferred.
+If you retire before turning 65, you can choose to stay on your current plan or select one of four options for medical coverage through MIT: the MIT Traditional Health Plan, the MIT Choice Plan, the MIT High Deductible Health Plan (HDHP) or Blue Care Elect Preferred.
 You can continue using one of these plans until the month before you turn 65.
 If you have a spouse under age 65, and/or eligible dependent children, they are all eligible to be covered as well.

 When you retire, MIT may subsidize the monthly cost of your insurance premium.
 The amount of the subsidy depends on how long you have worked at MIT.
 To learn more about your monthly cost for health insurance coverage, visit the HR Retiree Health Plans page.

 If you retire after age 65:

 Primary and supplemental insurance:

 If you retire after age 65, your primary healthcare insurance will be through Medicare Parts A (hospital) and B (medical).
 Medicare payments may be deducted from your social security benefit, or you may be billed directly.

 MIT offers a Medicare supplemental plan to bridge the gap between what Medicare pays for covered services—80 percent of costs after your Part B deductible is met—and the remaining 20 percent you would otherwise owe.
 MIT also offers a Medicare HMO plan.
 But remember, MIT plans cover only services covered by Medicare.